 In discussions with our customers and partners, it was clear that they were not satisfied with the status quo for LTL.
 This was the sentiment that drove us to invest significant resources into improving the LTL freight shipment experience.
 Now, with LTL ETAs that are 6x more accurate than industry-standard delivery windows, and customers sharing results along the lines of 147% improvement in customer satisfaction, and 67% reduction in customer service calls, we’re so far very happy with the outcome.

-To learn more about FourKites Dynamic ETA for LTL, with automated document retrieval capabilities, register for FourKites’ upcoming webinar on June 17.
+Learn more about FourKites Dynamic ETA for LTL, with automated document retrieval capabilities.